-Federal/Other: Offenders who have been sentenced to a Federal prison and are being housed in a Connecticut DOC facility.
+Federal/Other: Offenders who were pre-trial or sentenced Federal detainees and being housed in a Connecticut DOC facility.

 Counting Rule: The number of Federal offenders in Connecticut DOC facilities.

 Community Returns: Offenders who have been released to a DOC community program but were returned to prison for not fulfilling the conditions of the release or for committing a new offense.